 - 9. Provisions related to environmental protection and monitoring, as applicable. - 10.
 An overview of the Homeowners Association and its responsibilities; and - 11.
-Any other provisions the Board of Commissioners determines are relevant and necessary to the development of the tiny house development in accordance with applicable standards and regulations. - C. Development Standards Applied to All Tiny Houses Development (THD) Districts - 1.
-Location Within Town Limits -THD Districts shall be located within the Town limits. - 2.
-Development Size A tiny house development shall be a minimum of two (2) acres and shall be a maximum of five (5) acres and may be developed as one phase or have multiple phases or sections.
-This development size requirement is subject to modification of no more than 10 percent more, but not less, than the maximum as part of unless modified by the approved Statement of Intent and Standards document. - 3.
-Maximum Allowable Density Tiny house dwelling units with a THD District may be concentrated or evenly distributed throughout the development, provided the maximum density of 5 units per acre for the development as a whole is not exceeded.
+Any other provisions the Board of Commissioners determines are relevant and necessary to the development of the tiny house development in accordance with applicable standards and regulations.

+C. Development Standards Applied to All Tiny Houses Development (THD) Districts

+- 1. Location Within Town Limits THD Districts shall be located within the Town limits. - Development Size A tiny house development shall be a minimum of two (2) acres and shall be a maximum of five (5) acres and may be developed as one phase or have multiple phases or sections.
+This development size requirement is subject to modification of no more than 10 percent more, but not less, than the maximum as part of unless modified by the approved Statement of Intent and Standards document. - Maximum Allowable Density Tiny house dwelling units with a THD District may be concentrated or evenly distributed throughout the development, provided the maximum density of 5 units per acre for the development as a whole is not exceeded.
 This density restriction is subject to modification only if modified by the approved Statement of Intent and Standards document. - 4.
 Dimensional Standards The minimum dimensional standards for an approved tiny house development district are as follows:

-Minimum Maximum Minimum Front & Side Rear Maximum Lot Size Lot Size Lot Width Corner Setback Setback Structure (square (square (feet) Setback (feet) (feet) Height feet) feet) ' ' (feet) , , , , (feet) 3,000 4,000 50 15 10 10 20
+Minimum Lot Size (square feet) Maximum Lot Size (square feet) Minimum Lot Width (feet) Front & Corner Setback (feet) Side Setback (feet) Rear Setback (feet) Maximum Structure Height (feet) 3,000 4,000 50 15 10 10 20